Rogerlaulau/COVID-19-Confirmed-Cases-Searching-Website-/README.md

 - Note that, package folium is user-friendly to create map with lats and longs.
 - HKAddressParser is brilliant to identify an accurate location and return latitudes and longitudes.
 An API from HK government is called to get the coordinates.
-- Nginx, a reverse proxy is set and bind to my domain from freenom.
+- Nginx, a reverse proxy is set and bind to my domain.